Hindu Customs and Traditions

 34. During Pitroo-Paksha, Hindus pay homage to their ancestors and perform a rite known as Shraddha or Tarpan.

 35. Hindus eat food with their right hand only.
-Eating food with the left hand is considered bad and unhygienic.
+Eating food with the left hand is considered a bad habit and unhygienic.
 The majority of people use a hand instead of a spoon for eating.

 37. They offer food to God before eating it.